-Shenandoah University is a private, religious institution, so it has the same tuition for residents of Virginia as it does for residents from other states.
+Shenandoah University is a private, religious institution, which means it has the same tuition for residents of Virginia as it does for students who live in other states.

 Public schools receive funds from the state to help them cover costs.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.